 If you suspect that you are the target of a federal investigation, or if you have been subpoenaed, don’t wait to “find out what happens.”
 It is important to retain criminal defense representation right away.
 By taking a proactive approach and initiating early intervention, you could effectively lessen the effects of your case by keeping the charges against you in state court or having them reduced.
 Bringing in an experienced federal defense attorney to intervene early in the case could even prevent agencies from filing charges against you.

 If you are being investigated or charges have already been filed against you, it is vital that you contact us as soon as possible.
 The Litvak Law Firm also handles appeals at both the state and federal levels.
-We will be there for you at every step in your case, whether you bring us in during the investigation, after a conviction, or during an appeal.
+Your federal defense attorney will be there for you at every step in your case, whether you bring us in during the investigation, after a conviction, or during an appeal.
 We are prepared to fight for you and protect your rights to the fullest extent.

 Federal prosecutors are persistent and aggressive.
 They work with dogged determination to file charges if they believe that their case is strong and stands up under scrutiny.
 In other words, they are not just prepared, they are usually over prepared.
 This means that you need an attorney who is just as persistent and aggressive, who will work just as doggedly to fight for you and protect your rights.
 You need an attorney who will not back down when things get too hot or intense.
 Mr. Litvak is a skilled, experienced, determined federal criminal defense attorney who is committed to working in the best interests of his clients.
-He has a proven record of fighting federal cases and getting the best results possible for his clients.
-Call today, (718) 929-2908 for your free phone consultation and find out how The Litvak Law Firm can help you.
+He handles cases nationwide and has a proven record of fighting federal cases and getting the best results possible for his clients.
+Call today, (718) 929-2908 for your free phone consultation with a federal criminal attorney and find out how The Litvak Law Firm can help you.